signal18/replication-manager/README.md

   * --socket `<path>`

-    Path of MariaDB unix socket.
-Default is "/var/run/mysqld/mysqld.sock"
+    Path of MariaDB unix socket. (default "/var/run/mysqld/mysqld.sock")

-  * --user `<user>:[password]`
+  * --user `<user>[:password]`

-    User for MariaDB login, specified in the `user:[password]` format.
+    User for MariaDB login, specified in the `user[:password]` format.
 Must have administrative privileges.
 This user is used to perform switchover.

   * --verbose